EE-205/ee205_lab4b_octocat2/README.md

 ee205_lab2d_octocat
 ===================

-Its time to write a C program on your own.
+It's time to write a C program on your own.

 The goal of this lab is to:
   1. Use what you learned in Lab 2c